 Online member access continues to add value to the member experience at SPP.
-I am pleased to report that at year end, 21 per cent of contributing members have set up access to the service and there we saw a 48 per cent increase in visits from the prior year.
-This portal opens many opportunities for new ways to serve members with efficiency and ease.
+I am pleased to report that at year end over one-quarter of contributing members had set up access to the service.
+This portal opens many opportunities for new ways to serve members with efficiency and ease and is the focus for service enhancements to members for the future.